Chapter 18 : Back to School

 The ride to London was uneventful, the two threesomes chatting amiably but without much purpose as each of them followed thoughts that could be spoken with a Muggle listening.
 When they turned onto the street to the station, now more run-down than when the grand edifice was new, the traffic intensified to an unmoving line long before the entrance.

 In a few minutes Harry returned.
-He came to the driver's door and motioned for him to roll down his window.
+He came to the driver's door and motioned for him to open his window.
 Harry explained so they could all hear, “Some idiot blocked cars, locked his and went who knows where.
 There's a lorry hauling the car away; we should begin to move now.”

 Traffic began to slowly move as taxis, lorries, and cars cleared from behind the just-removed blockade but the road was still jammed and the station was hardly getting any closer.
 The drivers stopped and helped Ron and Harry navigate the four trunks through the queue of parked cars about half the length of a Quidditch pitch before the station entrance.
 Ron paid one and Harry paid the other while Ginny and Mr. Weasley ran for trolleys.
 Hermione and Mrs. Weasley stayed by their trunks and managed their pets.